arno-di-loreto/apihandyman.io/_posts/2016-06-12-writing-openapi-swagger-specification-tutorial-part-7-documentation.md

 permalink: /writing-openapi-swagger-specification-tutorial-part-7-documentation/
 dsq_thread_id:
   - 4905047708
-categories:
+category: Posts
+tags:
+  - OpenAPI
+  - Swagger
+  - API Specification
+  - Documentation
+  - API First
-  - OpenAPI (Swagger) Specification
+series: Writing OpenAPI (Swagger) Specification Tutorial
+series_title: Part 7 - Documentation
 ---
 Previous [posts](http://apihandyman.io/category/openapi-swagger-specification/) showed how to write a highly accurate description of an API interface contract with the [OpenAPI specification](https://openapis.org/).
 But an interface contract, no matter how brilliant, is nothing without some explainations.
 A fully documented OpenAPI specification file can provide some useful information and be used as a part of an API's documentation.